Build a career in the design, engineering and manufacturing sectors

 A levels: BBC or 112 UCAS points including Maths and Physics

 Irish Leaving Certificate: H2 H2 H2 H3 including Maths and Physics

 International Baccalaureate (IB) Diploma: 32 points including Maths at HL (Physics also recommended)

-A levels: CCD or 88 UCAS points including Maths and Physics
+A levels: CCD (88 UCAS Tariff points) including Maths and Physics